 If you choose not to be licensed as a foster family, then a positive home study is required BEFORE a child can be placed in your home.
 (Refer to Step 2-B) Remember, all families who are adopting need a home study, but when that home study is completed may depend on whether you are licensed as a foster home or interested only in children who are currently legally free for adoption.

 Step 6: Complete the finalization process.
 The road to adoption includes learning as much as you can about the child, hiring an adoption lawyer, and negotiating a subsidy if needed (these are regular payments to adoptive homes to help with the costs of raising special needs children.)
-The ACRF publication Adoption: First Steps to Finalization details the many steps and supports of adopting through OCS.
+We suggest reading through the ACRF publication Adoption: First Steps through Finalization for more detailed information about the process.

 Step 7: Adoption Day!
 A court hearing will be held to finalize your adoption and to create a legally bound life long relationship.
 This hearing is a celebration of your new family!
 Again, when you get to this point, the professionals working with your family will guide you through this process.

 Any time you have questions along the way to adoption, you can contact the Alaska Center for Resource Families for information or support.
 After the adoption is finalized, we are still here!
 See what we can offer for post-adoption support services.